2020: Reset your expectation for surface plasmon resonance (SPR)

-This webinar will provide an overview of SPR applications, such as protein-protein, protein-small molecule interactions, fragments, kinetics, epitope binning and mapping.
+This webinar provides an overview of SPR applications, such as protein-protein, protein-small molecule interactions, fragments, kinetics, epitope binning and mapping.
 We will emphasise the challenge of significantly increasing throughput while maintaining flexibility and performance.
 The latest data analysis tools as well as user experience (UX) concepts for SPR will be discussed in detail.

 The second part of the webinar will focus on automation enhanced throughput and discuss the challenges encountered as robots also become SPR users.

 Current SPR systems offer throughput, which can be limited by the instrumentation itself.
 This webinar presents the design of the Bruker Sierra SPR platform, which is not only designed for work with plate handling robots, but also total integration into fully automated environments.
 Our approach helps level up SPR screening workflows.